zbengt/zbengt.github.io/_posts/2022-08-02-Mussel_HeatStress_Primers.md

 ### 08-18-2022 Update
 We have 64 cDNA samples from experiment 2: replicates, A & B, for each individual (chronic heat of 18C, variable cycling heat 12C-18C, and control 12C).
 To run them with the HSP24 primer and for all subsequent analyses, I made 1:10 dilutions for each cDNA sample (40ul each, 4ul sample and 36ul DEPC H2O).

+### 08-22-2022
+Ran qPCR of A & B cDNA samples individually for HSP24.
+A & B are cDNA synthesis replicates (and A & B exist for each sample in Experiment 2).

 ### 08-31-2022 Update
 Ran qPCR of pooled A & B cDNA samples for HSP24.